rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable/make_data_searchable_deepdive.rst

-ToolUniverse Datastore — the 5-step guide to make your data searchable and incorporated as ToolUniverse tool
+ToolUniverse Datastore: the 5-step guide to make your data searchable and incorporated as ToolUniverse tool
 ==========================================================================================================

 Make your own text searchable (by exact words, by meaning, or both) and use it from tools.